 (US Women & Cuba Collaboration Project)

-Your donations help fund: speaking tour expenses (travel and per diem) for Cuban women visitors to the US; scholarships for low income women to travel and participate in events and conferences that educate about US–Cuba relations; and the development of educational materials about the reality of Cuban women's lives and US–Cuba relations for distribution at organizational events and conferences.
+Your donations help fund: speaking tour expenses (travel and per diem) for Cuban women visitors to the US; scholarships for low income women to travel and participate in events and conferences that educate about US–Cuba relations; and the development of educational materials about the reality of Cuban women's lives and needed changes to US–Cuba relations for distribution at organizational events and conferences.

 Maestra Film Tour Visits Montana State University

 We require the voices of diverse women in our work and so we fund low income women for travel and participation in events and conferences that educate about US–Cuba relations, including scholarships for travel with our delegations to Cuba.
 Please support this foundational principle of our work.

-Mission Statement: Our mission is to build a strong US women's movement dedicated to ending the US government blockade of Cuba and to creating mutually beneficial US–Cuba relations; our work is rooted in the concept of universal human rights, racial and economic justice, and women's rights.
+Mission Statement: Our mission is to build a strong US women's movement dedicated to ending the US government blockade against Cuba and to creating mutually beneficial US-Cuba relations; our work advances the rights of all women in the context of universal human rights.